 Will our mobile phones work on the island?

 Almost certainly.
 There may be a shock when you get your roaming bill, though, especially for data.
-US carriers may charge you unbelievably high roaming charges!
+US carriers sometimes charge unbelievably high roaming charges!

 Here are some specific thoughts (note that iPhones 4S and newer even on Sprint or Verizon do have SIM slots):

-GSM - if you have an unlocked GSM phone (ATT, many non-US carriers, but probably not T-Mobile), get a Telcel Amigo SIM (ask for a "cheep") at any of several stores (including the Telcel Service Center on Juárez and Calle 40 or MacroCell below the Mega).
+GSM - if you have an unlocked GSM phone (ATT, T-Mobile, many non-US carriers), get a Telcel Amigo SIM (ask for a "cheep") at any of several stores (including the Telcel Service Center on Juárez and Calle 40 or MacroCell below the Mega).
 This will allow you to make inexpensive calls but note that it will give you a new (local) number for incoming calls and your usual number won't work.
 You can also get a data plan for not much that will cover most needs.
 ATT does not like to unlock iPhones, so you may need to have that done by an aftermarket entrepreneur.

 T-Mobile - Current plans include calls (incoming and outgoing) and texts in Mexico just as if you were home as well as free data.
 Data speed does drop if you go over a specified amount.
 If you have one of these plans, you likely don't need to do anything or worry about excessive charges.